LeeYoungJun1113/Thesis___/README.md

 My Thesis aimed to evaluate the Deep Learning-based segmentation on Covid-19 CT imaging for distinguishing from other diseases.
 In this page, I easily elucidate to build up my codebase for the thesis step by step.

-The Thesis overview is as follows.NewThesis.pdf
+The Thesis overview is as follows.
 Time Schedule (26 weeks plan, 5/10 ~ 11/10 for result)

 5.10 – 6.10; Describing casual scheme, data collection, Analyzing key two references